juju/docs/src/en/help-google.md

 `~/.local/share/juju/Juju-GCE-f33a6cdbd8e3.json`

-Or, you may place this information into a file at '~/.config/gcloud/application_default_credentials.json', or '%APPDATA%/gcloud/application_default_credentials.json' on Windows.
-It is also valid to set an environment variable 'GOOGLE_APPLICATION_CREDENTIALS' containing the credential information.
+Or, you may place this information into a file at `~/.config/gcloud/application_default_credentials.json`, or `%APPDATA%/gcloud/application_default_credentials.json` on Windows.
+It is also valid to set an environment variable `GOOGLE_APPLICATION_CREDENTIALS` containing the credential information.

 ## Credentials